vahidk/EffectiveTensorflow/README.md

 ```
 You can either use tf.cond(x, ...) if you want to check the value of the tensor, or use "if x is None" to check the value of the variable.

 Other operators that aren't supported are equal (==) and not equal (!=) operators which are overloaded in NumPy but not in TensorFlow.
+Use the function versions instead which are `tf.equal` and `tf.not_equal`.

 ## Understanding static and dynamic shapes
 <a name="shapes"></a>